sagemathinc/cocalc-doc/source/project-settings.rst

 Current collaborators
 ######################

 The "Current collaborators" section of the *Project Settings* page shows the names of the owner and all collaborators.
 Here you can remove collaborators, including yourself.
-It does not allow you to remove the owner.
+It does not allow you to remove the owner:

-Current collaborators are also shown in the *Projects* list.
-You can use the latter to remove yourself as collaborator from several projects at once.

 .. image:: img/project-settings/current-collabs.png
      :width: 70%
      :align: center
+     :alt: list of current collaborators in project settings

+Current collaborators are also shown in the *Projects* list.
+You can use the latter to remove yourself as collaborator from several projects at once.

 .. index:: Collaborators; adding
 .. _add-collaborators: